Donrwalsh/curiouser-paradox/train-of-thought.md

 I'm watching the github actions run off my last commit, and I'm pleased to see that the Angular and NestJS tests are being run in parallel.
 Score!
 I feel like this is doing what I want it to do right now, so I'm going to go ahead and mark this task as a success for now, but naturally I expect to continue returning to this as the project grows.

+It occurs to me that I don't need to import bootstrap at the `angular.json` level because I am importing it in my primary styles file in order to override colors.
+Unclear if this optimization actually gains anything, but I'm going to do it as a demonstration of niftiness anyway.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/